Deep Learning for Time Series Anomaly Detection: A Survey: Background

-where $X^j$ and $X^k$ are two different metrics of MTS that are correlated, and $corr$ measures the correlations between two metrics.
+Where $X^j$ and $X^k$ are two different dimensions of MTS that are correlated, and $corr$ measures the correlations between two dimensions.
 When this correlation deteriorates in the window $t:t+w$, it means that the coefficient deviates more than $threshold$ from the normal coefficient.

-Intermetric-temporal anomalies are easier to detect from either a temporal or metric perspective since they violate both intermetrics and temporal dependencies, as shown on the right side of Fig. \ref{fig:intermetric}.
+Intermetric-temporal anomalies introduce added complexity and challenges in anomaly detection; however, they occasionally facilitate easier detection across temporal or various dimensional perspectives due to their simultaneous violation of intermetric and temporal dependencies, as illustrated on the right side of Fig. \ref{fig:intermetric}.